Lawrence, Kansas: Transportation

 Two Class I railroads, BNSF Railway and Union Pacific Railroad (UP), have lines which pass through Lawrence.
 The BNSF line enters the city from the east and exits to the north, roughly following the course of the Kansas River.
 The UP line does the same on the north side of the river, running through the city's northeast corner.
 Using the BNSF trackage, Amtrak provides passenger rail service on its Southwest Chief line between Chicago and Los Angeles.
 Amtrak's Lawrence station is a few blocks east of downtown.

 According to the 2017 American Community Survey, 76.6% of working city of Lawrence residents commuted by driving alone, 8.9% carpooled, 2.6% used public transportation, and 6.0% walked.
 About 2.0% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
-About 3.8% of working city of Lawrence residents worked at home.
+About 3.8% of working city of Lthat ce residents worked at home.
 In 2017, 2.5% of city of Lawrence households were without a car.
 77.3% of city of Lawrence residents also work in Lawrence.

 Lawrence ranked 62nd in the United States for the highest percentage of commuters by bicycle in 2011 at 1.73%.

 Health and utilities

 Lawrence has one hospital, the non-profit community-owned Lawrence Memorial Hospital.
-The hospital has been awarded several awards and recognitions for care and quality including The Hospital Value Index Best in Value Award, and it is ranked nationally in the top five percent for heart attack care by the American College of Cardiology.

 The most predominant electric provider is Evergy, and the most predominant gas provider is Black Hills Energy.
-Midco and DirecTV are the major television providers.
-Internet providers include AT&T, Midco, Wicked Broadband, CenturyLink, Exede and Wildblue Internet Service, HughesNet, Allconnect, and ViaSat Satellite.
-There are numerous telephone service providers in Lawrence, including Midco, AT&T, Sprint, Verizon, and others.
+Midco, Dish Network, and DirecTV are the major television providers.
+Internet providers include AT&T, Midco, Wicked Broadband, CenturyLink, HughesNet, Allconnect, and ViaSat Satellite.
+There are numerous telephone service providers in Lawrence, including Midco, AT&T, T-Mobile, Lumen, and others.

 Snow removal services are provided by the Lawrence Street Maintenance Division, who is also responsible for maintaining the city's streets, curbs, alleys, and gutters, the Kansas River and Mud Creek levee, some of the infrastructure of the Lawrence Regional Airport, and street sweeping.